Quick Answers to Your Top Questions About Injuries in Texas

 Get Legal Help Today

 Sorting out the insurance policies involved in an accident with a ridesharing company can be complex.
-A personal injury attorney who understands this rapidly-evolving field will be able to help you make the right legal choices so that you can seek the full and fair compensation that you may be owed when a ridesharing driver hurts you in an accident.
+A experienced auto accident lawyer who understands this rapidly-evolving field will be able to help you make the right legal choices so that you can seek the full and fair compensation that you may be owed when a ridesharing driver hurts you in an accident.

 If you’ve been injured in an accident caused by a ridesharing company, Wayne Wright LLP would like to hear from you.
 We believe that seeking justice for those who have been injured is the right thing to, and we’re here to help you and your family recover after a bad accident.
 To arrange a free, no-obligation consultation with one of our experienced legal professionals, call us by phone, use our contact form to send an email, or click the live chat box on this page right now.